Junior firearm licences

 A junior licence holder may only carry and use firearms under the immediate supervision of an adult with a current firearm licence for the same category of firearm.
 Victoria Police recommends that adult licence holders supervising juniors remain within one metre of the junior and pay close attention to them in all instances where they are in possession and/or use of a firearm.

 A junior firearm licence holder may not own or store firearms.
-However, a parent or guardian who also holds a firearm licence may own and store firearms on behalf of a junior licence holder.
+However, a person with parental responsibility who also holds a firearm licence may own and store firearms on behalf of a junior licence holder.

 Like adult licences, new junior licence applications are subject to a mandatory 28 waiting period and will not be finalised until that waiting period has been completed.